Crown Clade - click to expand

 The colours can be quite variable as the name suggests (usually with

-purple, red or maybe green), but carefully attention to an admittedly
+purple, red or maybe green), but careful attention to an admittedly

-slight stem yellowing can help identify them.
+slight stem yellowing can help identify it.
 Also,

 this is the only yellowing species group that is acrid tasting, especially in the gills.